 However, beyond the main floor, different ticket types allow you to explore other areas of this vast complex – including Giotto’s bell tower and the dome itself, each offering panoramic views of the city.

-Other areas worth checking out include the Baptistery (with its famous golden mosaic ceiling) and the museum, featuring some artwork from the cathedral.
+Other areas worth checking out include the Baptistery (with its famous golden mosaic ceiling) and the museum, featuring artwork from the cathedral.
 Or why not venture underground to discover the remains of the church that originally stood on this spot?

 8. Wander off the tourist track at the Piazza Santo Spirito

 To truly get a flavour of Florence, it’s worth exploring a little bit beyond the city centre.
-So why not head south of the Arno and investigate the trendy district of Oltrano?
+Why not head south of the Arno and investigate the trendy district of Oltrano?
 Full of artisan boutiques, hip restaurants, and dinky art galleries, it’s no wonder Time Out describes Oltrano as “Florence’s coolest neighbourhood”.

 While exploring Oltrano, you’ll probably come across the Piazza Santo Spirito – a calming contrast to some of the city’s busier squares.
 Yet, on every second Sunday of the month, the space becomes a hub of commerce when the Santo Spirito Vintage Market pitches up.
 Here, you can browse a cornucopia of pre-loved items, ranging from clothes to books to furniture.